theallseeingeye/rapid-task-old/docs/architechture.md

     We want to add UUID's to our databases and only use those when the data is shared publicly.
     https://blog.lightrail.com/prevent-business-intelligence-leaks-by-using-uuids-instead-of-database-ids-on-urls-and-in-apis-17f15669fd2e
+* JSON JWT Tokens will be used for both server and client side servers.

 Features to Consider for the Future
 -----------------------------------
 We want to keep this project scalable.
 Keep these features in mind as we add sections/modules to the project and ensure that they can accommodate these in the future.
     * We may want to consider implementing two-factor authentication option for users who wants more security.